gruntjs/grunt-contrib-less/README.md

 Type: `String`
 Default: none

-Sets the base path for the LESS file paths in the source map.
+Sets the base path for the less file paths in the source map.

 #### sourceMapRootpath
 Type: `String`
 Default: none

-Adds this path onto the LESS file paths in the source map.
+Adds this path onto the less file paths in the source map.

 #### sourceMapFileInline
 Type: `Boolean`
-Default: `false`
+Default: false

-Puts the map (and any LESS files) as a Base64 data URI into the output css file.
+Puts the map (and any less files) as a base64 data uri into the output css file.

 #### outputSourceFiles
 Type: `Boolean`
-Default: `false`
+Default: false

-Puts the LESS files into the map instead of referencing them.
+Puts the less files into the map instead of referencing them.

 #### modifyVars
 Type: `Object`
 Default: none

 Overrides global variables.
-Equivalent to `--modify-vars='VAR=VALUE'` option in LESS.
+Equivalent to `--modify-vars='VAR=VALUE'` option in less.

 #### banner
 Type: `String`